Search #: 497509JOB SUMMARY

 Categories: Student Programs and Services

-The Department of Student Activities (DSA) at the University of Connecticut announces the opening of a full-time Assistant Director of Leadership and Organizational Development.
+The Department of Student Activities (DSA) at the University of Connecticut announces the opening of a full-time Assistant Director of Leadership and Organizational Development (Senior Student Services Program Administrator).
 This position works under the direction of the Director of Leadership and Organizational Development (LOD) and develops and delivers programs and services related to student involvement in the Leadership and Organizational Development area.
-This position supervises the Coordinator of LOD’s Student Organization Support area and up to three Graduate Assistants, in addition to having responsibility for other programmatic offerings within the area, and works to collaboratively provide intentional and consistent programs, advisement, and support to all staff, students and programs in the LOD area as needed.
+This position supervises the Coordinator of LOD’s Student Organization Support area and up to three Graduate Assistants, in addition to having responsibility for other programmatic offerings within the area, and works to collaboratively provide intentional and consistent programs, advisement, and support to all staff, students, and programs in the LOD area as needed.

 Student Activities staff are a progressive team of individuals, dedicated to the profession, prideful of our University, and committed to excellence.

-Reporting to the Associate Director of Student Activities/Director of the Leadership and Organizational Development, this position will:
+Reporting to the Associate Director of Student Activities/Director of Leadership and Organizational Development, this position will:

 - Bachelor’s degree and at least six years of related experience (at least two years of experience serving as an advanced/senior team member or working as a project lead) OR a Master’s degree and at least four years of related experience.